Lü Xiaojun: Olympics

 Heading into the 2012 Summer Olympics Lü was the heavy favorite to win.
 He ended up winning the gold medal at the 2012 Summer Olympics in the 77 kg class with a total of 379 kg.
 His snatch of 175 kg set both a world and Olympic record, as did his total of 379 kg, for the 77 kg class.
-Due to the confusion between Lü and his opponent Lu Haojie's family name, Lü was unable to attempt his third lift of snatch at 177 kg.
+Lü wanted to attempt his third lift in the snatch at 177 kg, but ran out of time.

 He was again the heavy favorite to win gold at the 2016 Summer Olympics.
 He finished the snatch phase with a new world record of 177 kg, but did not win gold due to Nijat Rahimov's clean and jerk world record of 214 kg.
 Lü and Rahimov had the same total, but Rahimov won due to virtue of a lighter body weight.

 However, due to the doping offences of Rahimov, the gold medal was stripped and Rahimov was disqualified in March 2022.
 As of July 2024, the medals have not yet been re-allocated and will not be until final rulings by the IOC have been issued.

 At the 2020 Summer Olympics, Lü dominated the newly established men's 81 kg weightlifting competition by lifting 170 kg and 204 kg in the snatch and clean & jerk phases respectively for a total of 374 kg to win the gold medal.
 By winning this title, Lü became the oldest weightlifting champion in the history of modern Olympic Games at 37.